-• Mid-term: 30%
+- Mid-term: 30%

-• Assignments (4): 20%
+- Assignments (4): 20%

-• Final exam: 50%
+- Final exam: 50%

 Students are expected to attend all lectures.
-The mid-term exam is scheduled for October 27 during class time.
-The final exam, to be scheduled by the registrar's office in December 2020, will be cumulative and will cover material from the whole term.
+The mid-term exam is scheduled for October 19 during class time.
+Students may drop a course, online in Banner, on or before November 2, 2022 for first-term, three-credit courses.
+After this date, students are not permitted to drop courses without permission from their Dean.
+The final exam, to be scheduled by the registrar's office in December 2022, will be cumulative.